luckyhyosun/fullstackopen/README.md

 - Deploy: Make it available to the world

 - **Using a good CI system (such as GitHub Actions) will allow us to do this all automagically**.

+- CD is often used when one talks about CI that also takes care of deployments.